MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-IV-Office-Refugee-Resettlement-Administration-Children-Families-Department-Health-Human-Services/part-410-Care-Placement-Unaccompanied-Children/subpart-D-Minimum-Standards-Required-Services/section-410.1302.md

 (viii) An assessment of the unaccompanied child's personal goals, strengths, and weaknesses; and

-(iv) Identifying information regarding immediate family members, other relatives, godparents, or friends who may be residing in the United States and may be able to assist in family unification;
+(ix) Identifying information regarding immediate family members, other relatives, godparents, or friends who may be residing in the United States and may be able to assist in family unification;

 (3) Educational services appropriate to the unaccompanied child's level of development, communication skills, and disability, if applicable, in a structured classroom setting, Monday through Friday, which concentrate on the development of basic academic competencies and on English Language Training (ELT), as well as acculturation and life skills development including: